 2. Dog Bites

-The states all have unique laws regarding dog bites.
+Almost all states have unique laws regarding dog bites.
 In Georgia, dog owners are responsible for their animals.
 If an owner fails to have a dog on a leash or heeling, they are liable for your injury.
 It’s up to them to control their dog and keep you safe.

 3. Inadequate Safety Features